 Small amounts of poison oak in the air

 Poison oak contains a substance called urushiol that causes a rash in some people.
 This substance can be carried in smoke when poison oak is burned.
-Very little of the land where prescribed burns will occur contains poison oak – this land is predominantly maritime chaparral habitat.
+Very little of the land where prescribed burns will occur contains poison oak – this land is predominantly central maritime chaparral habitat.
 Studies by the Army showed that the percentage of poison oak coverage in maritime chaparral habitats is very small, less than 1 percent of the land.
 Poison oak is more prevalent in upland oak habitat, but the areas being burned have almost none of this habitat.

 The Army has received no reports of poison oak cases as a result of past fires and prescribed burns, even among the firefighters who managed them.